Deirdre18/ecommerce-django-app/README.md

 - Someone who loves Star Wars.
 - Someone interested in the character of Yoda and Baby Yoda.
-- Someone who follows the trilogies and is an advant fan of Star Wars.
+- Someone who follows the trilogies and is an advant fan of StarWars.
 - A child, teenager, adult.
 - Student (studying science, space, coding, film, science fantasy).
 - Anyone interested in space frontier fantasy movies and characters.